MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

     **User** permission only allows the targeted user to run desktop flows on the selected hosted machine.
 A **Co-Owner** can also edit the hosted machine details.

 > [!NOTE]
-> When a user isn't part of an environment anymore, you may continue to see the user as a deactivated user.
+> When a user isn't part of an environment anymore, you may continue to see the user as deactivated.
 You'll be notified in the **Manage access** section of the hosted machine if it's shared with deactivated users.
 In this situation, remove access to them.

 ## Run desktop flows on hosted machines

 Power Automate enables you to trigger desktop flows on your hosted machines as you do on standard machines.
 To implement this functionality, you need a [desktop flow connection](desktop-flow-connections.md) to your hosted machine.

 To find more information about triggering desktop flows from cloud flows, go to [Trigger desktop flows from cloud flows](link-pad-flow-portal.md).

 ## Permissions based on security roles